1KBlockID/android-blockidsdk/README.md

 ## Change Logs

 ### v1.9.40
+- Added a new function to fetch user document which is registered against application DID

-- Added a new function to restore accounts and wallets by scanning QR Code
+- Added a new function to update linked account Device Info and Push ID

+### v1.9.30

+- Added a new function to consume Verifiable Credentials
+- Added a new function to generate Verifiable Presentations which allows for the sharing of VCs with verifiers
+- Fixed FIDO2 authentication failure caused by multiple registrations of the same security key for a user.
+Now, one security key can only be registered once for a user, ensuring unique and secure authentication